hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 20 March 2026

+#### Individuals Losses API

+The following change is now available in  versions 7.0 in Sandbox.

+##### Added
+The following endpoints have been created for tax years 2026-27 onwards:

+- Delete Losses And Claims
+- Retrieve Losses andAndClaims
+- Create or Amend Losses And Claims

+#### Individuals Tax Liability Adjustments API

+New API version 1.0 added in Sandbox with the following changes.

+##### Added
+The following endpoints have been created for tax years 2026-27 onwards:

+- Create or Amend Tax Liability Adjustments
+- Delete Tax Liability Adjustments
+- Retrieve Tax Liability Adjustments

+#### Individual Calculations API

+Existing version 8.0 updated in Sandbox with the following changes.

+- Retrieve a Self Assessment Tax Calculation

+##### Added

+- Enum value: `plan5` for `inputs{}.personalInformation{}.studentLoanPlan[].planType`
+- Added the optional fields `nic2Amount` and `nic4Amount` in path `calculation/taxCalculation/nics`
+- Added the optional field `calculation/taxCalculation/nics/class4Nics/adjustmentToProfitsForClass4`
+- Added new MTD enum value `partner-income` `('14' in downstream)` to the path `inputs/incomeSources/nonBusinessIncomeSources/incomeSourceType`
+- Added the optional object `calculation/partnerIncome`
+- Added the optional object `calculation/reliefs/residentialFinanceCosts/partnerIncome`
+- Added the optional field `calculation/taxDeductedAtSource/taxTakenOffPartnerIncome`
+- Added the optional field `calculation/allowancesAndDeductions/totalPartnershipLossesBroughtForward`

+##### Removed
+- Removed enum values, `new-claim-event`, `new-loss-event`, `updated-claim-event` and `updated-loss-event` from the path `metadata/calculationReason`
+- Removed the optional array `inputs/claims`
+- Removed the optional array `inputs/lossesBroughtForward`
+- Removed the optional object `calculation/lossesAndClaims`
+- Removed the optional fields `totalClass4LossesAvailable,` `totalClass4LossesCarriedForward` and `totalClass4LossesUsed` in path `calculation/taxCalculation/nics/class4Nics`
+- Removed the optional fields `nic2NetOfDeductions` and `nic4NetOfDeductions` in path `calculation/taxCalculation/nics`
+- Removed optional fields `broughtForwardCarrySidewaysIncomeTaxLossesUsed`, `broughtForwardClass4LossesUsed`, `carrySidewaysClass4LossesUsed`, `carrySidewaysIncomeTaxLossesUsed`, `class4Loss`, `totalBroughtForwardClass4Losses`, `totalClass4LossesCarriedForward` and `totalIncomeTaxLossesCarriedForward` in path `calculation/businessProfitAndLoss`.

+#### Individuals Partner Income API

+New API version 1.0 added in Sandbox with the following changes.

+##### Added
+The following endpoints have been created for tax years 2026-27 onwards:

+- Delete Partner Income
+- List All Partner Income Submissions
+- Retrieve Partner Income
+- Create or Amend Partner Income

+---

 ### 2 March 2026